 Now, if you run the application, you should see the following:

-Now, inside of the app.component.ts file, we’ll implement the following method:
+Now, inside the app.component.ts file, we'll set up the validateMask method that we referenced in markup:

 }